-Some of the significant differences between an ESOP Scheme & issue of Sweat Equity shares are:
+Significant differences between an ESOP Scheme & issue of Sweat Equity shares:

 - Cliff & Lock-in: For ESOPs, there is a minimum period of one year between the grant and vesting of options.
 For Sweat Equity, there is a lock-in period of three years from the date of allotment of sweat equity shares.
 In contrast, there is no compulsory lock-in period for the allotment of equity shares under the ESOP scheme.
 For ESOPs, the company shall have the freedom to specify the lock-in period of the shares issued pursuant to the exercise of stock options.

 - Dilution: The company cannot issue Sweat Equity for more than 15% of the existing paid-up equity share capital in a year or shares of the issue value of INR 5 crore, whichever is higher.
 Also, the issuance of Sweat Equity in the Company cannot exceed 25% of the paid-up equity capital of the company at any time.
 However, in the case of a Startup, the issuance of Sweat Equity shares cannot exceed 50% of its paid-up capital up to five years from the date of its incorporation or registration.
 These restrictions do not apply to the issue of equity shares under the ESOP scheme.

 - Exercise: For ESOPs, companies have the freedom to determine the exercise price in conformity with the applicable accounting policies.
 For Sweat Equity, a registered valuer will determine the fair price for the shares and give justification for such a valuation.

 - Consideration for the purchase of shares under the ESOP scheme can be done only in cash.
 A company can issue sweat equity shares to its employees at a discount or for a consideration other than cash